theforeman/smart_proxy_dns_route53/README.md

     :use_provider: dns_route53

-You will need an active Amazon Web Services account and to create a new IAM account with access to manage Route53 for the Smart Proxy plugin to work.
+You will need an active Amazon Web Services account and to create a new IAM account with access to manage Route 53 for the Smart Proxy plugin to work.

 Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/dns_route53.yml` and include: